Future Alzheimer's Treatments Aim To Do More Than Clear Plaques From The Brain

 Rejuvenating immune cells

-Immune cells are the brain's first line of defense against germs, and they also vacuum up not only amyloid but a range of other toxic substances.
+Immune cells are the brain's first line of defense against germs, and they also vacuum up not only amyloid, but also a range of other toxic substances.

 "Perhaps the accumulation of amyloid [in Alzheimer's patients] is because the immune cells, the vacuum cleaners, don't do their job," Tansey says.